Mayar455/Mayar455/README.md

 I am Mayar, Atiq Mayar
 -----------------------------------------------------------------------
-as a CE and BA i am in love with Everything Related to Data.
+In love with Everything Related to Data.